Dabortiz/CyberSecurity/README.md

 ## Conclusion

 In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
 Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
 Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were nearly compeletely reduced after the security controls were applied, demonstrating their effectiveness.
+It is noteworthy that the number of security events and incidents were nearly completely reduced after the security controls were applied, demonstrating their effectiveness.

-Consdering that I was the only user using the network during the 24-hour cycle no acitivty was shown.
-If not, the activity would have been shown.
+Considering that I was the only user using the network during the 24-hour cycle no activity was shown from other sources.
+If not, the activity would have been displayed.